--It is not recommended to use your secondary school email address;
+-Do not use your secondary school email address;

-- On your Profile page, choose Programs and select Academic Scholarships 2018.
+- On your Profile page, choose View Programs and select Academic Scholarships.

 - To commence your application, complete the Eligibility form to ensure you are eligible to apply for a UQ Academic Scholarship.

 - If you are eligible to apply, the Application form can then be commenced.
-You can ‘Save’ the form and return to it as many times as you please, by choosing the ‘Edit’ button.
+You can ‘Save’ the form and return to it as many times as you please.
 Do not ‘Submit’ your application unless you are sure you have nothing further to add to it.